AlexanderBergkvist/R3-RaceNet/README.md

 * **Drive.py** when your AI is trained and ready to go, and vjoy is set up here is where you come to drive your car!

+How to implement this yourself
+---

+Because I want anybody to be able to easily get started and try out my project, I'll make this section as straight forward as I possibly can.
+Follow the instructions to the dot and everything should work for you.
+Note this will only work on windows because of the pywin32 stuff.

+**Instructions**
+1.
+* Clone this repository.
+*